 As we all know, baldness or hair loss is generally known as Alopecia.
 It is a condition that affects both men and women in various forms.
 Medical experts say that the condition is sometimes a result of genetics.
 However, it can also be attributed to problems with the immune system which affects a healthy scalp, causing hair to fall out.
 While alopecia is recognised as a term that refers to hair loss on top of one’s head, it can also affect other areas of the body including the face, arms and legs.

 Alopecia may appear in a number of ways.
 It may begin by shedding hair slowly over time or can start to fall out in patches or chunks.
 It can affect certain concentrated areas, or it can spread to cover an entire area.

 Proper diagnosis of alopecia is essential.
-Other ailments such as inflammation, hair follicle loss and fibrosis can mimick the symptoms of alopecia.
+Other ailments such as inflammation, hair follicle loss and fibrosis can mimic the symptoms of alopecia.
 However, because they are not alopecia in the strict sense, misdiagnosis and mistreatment can have adverse results to the sufferer.
-That is why it is important to seek proper medical advice in the diagnosis and treatment of alopecia.
+That is why it is important to seek proper medical advice in the diagnosis and alopecia treatment.

 It can be a difficult process for one to lose their hair.
-Often, people are embarrassed to obtain formal medical diagnosis.
-This is especially true for those sufferers where hair fall out in patches or clumps.
+Often, people are embarrassed to obtain a formal medical diagnosis.
+This is especially true for those sufferers where hair falls out in patches or clumps.